CodeNorris/FilterGrid/README.md

 FilterGrid
 ==========

-A responsive grid with animated filtering using the awesome Animate.css library.
+A responsive grid with animated filtering using the awesome ANIMATE.CSS library.

 Check out the demo @ http://dojo.codenorris.com/k/FilterGrid/